-Microbiome in livestock
+Microbiome in Livestock

-Why consider the microbiome in livestock?
+Why consider the microbiome when working with livestock?

-The mammal microbiome changes with age, diet and health of the animal and is therefore susceptible to influence.
+The mammal microbiome changes with age, diet, and health of the animal and is therefore susceptible to influence.
 Pre- and probiotics are being produced to enhance “good” microorganisms and much research is being conducted to investigate how to shape a healthy microbiome capable of fighting infection and supplying the animal with the nutrients it needs for growth and resistance.

 Microbiome and antibiotics

 Antibiotic resistance is an increasing challenge.
 The use of antibiotics in swine production aimed at preventing disease unfortunately also enhances the resistance of pathogenic bacteria to antibiotics.
-Extensive usage of antibiotic therefore is leading to a situation where there is no available treatment for resistant pathogens.
-A side effect of antibiotic treatment is that it kill most of the bacteria that inhabit the gut, not only the pathogens, thereby leaving larger space and growth opportunities for the few surviving bacteria, or newcomers, thereby enhancing the selection of these resistant bacteria.
+Extensive usage of antibiotics therefore is leading to a situation where there is no available treatment for resistant pathogens.
+A side effect of antibiotic treatment is that it kills most of the bacteria that inhabit the gut, not only the pathogens, thereby leaving larger space and growth opportunities for the few surviving bacteria, or newcomers, thereby enhancing the selection of these resistant bacteria.
 In addition to the unfortunate selection, the broad removal of bacteria using antibiotics also removes symbiotic (helpful) bacteria and therefore decreases their production of beneficial molecules, such as SCFA and vitamins, and reduces the animal’s ability to digest its feed.
-Therefore, antibiotics should only be used as a last resort to fight an infection.
+Therefore, antibiotics should only be used as a last resort to fight infection.

 Microbiome and nutrient uptake

 ”In the early stages of my research, the focus was on data and sample collection on the research farm.
-This led on to initial wet lab work such as RNA and DNA extractions and a lot of PCR, allowing us to gain an understanding some of the factors impacting feed efficiency.
+This led to initial wet lab work such as RNA and DNA extractions and a lot of PCR, allowing us to gain an understanding of some of the factors impacting feed efficiency.
 Then, I jumped in at the deep end and attempted to become a bioinformatician, using more advanced techniques such as RNA- and 16s rRNA sequencing to assess the factors influencing feed efficiency.

 We identified that more efficient pigs have improved nutrient digestibility.
-The intestinal microbiota play a key role in nutrient breakdown and hence could be a key driver of changes in nutrient digestibility and subsequent animal performance.
+The intestinal microbiota plays a key role in nutrient breakdown and hence could be a key driver of changes in nutrient digestibility and subsequent animal performance.
 Similarly, the commensal gut bacteria interact with the immune system, influencing animal health.
-Previously, changes in the immune response of pigs that differ in feed efficiency have been identified, a factor potentially driven by changes in the gut microbiota.”
+Previously, changes in the immune response of pigs that differ in feed efficiency have been identified, a factor is potentially driven by changes in the gut microbiota.”

 Read the full article here: